rshevchuk-git/mcp/src/aws-mcp-server/README.md

 Add the following code to your MCP client configuration (e.g., for Amazon Q Developer CLI, edit `~/.aws/amazonq/mcp.json`).

 Add the following code to your MCP client configuration (e.g., for Amazon Q Developer CLI, edit `~/.aws/amazonq/mcp.json`).
 The AWS MCP server uses the default AWS profile by default.
 Specify a value for `AWS_PROFILE` if you want to use a different profile.
 Similarly, adjust the AWS Region and log level values as needed.
+Add the following code to your MCP client configuration (e.g., for Amazon Q Developer CLI, edit `~/.aws/amazonq/mcp.json`).
+The AWS MCP server uses the default AWS profile by default.
+Specify a value for `AWS_PROFILE` if you want to use a different profile.
+Similarly, adjust the AWS Region and log level values as needed.

 ```
 {